Hampton Roads: Sports

-The Virginia Beach-Norfolk, VA-NC Combined Statistical Area is one of the largest statistical areas in the United States without a professional sports franchise in one of the five major North American sports leagues (NFL, MLB, NBA, NHL, MLS).
+The Virginia Beach-Chesapeake, VA-NC Combined Statistical Area is the second largest CSA in the United States without a professional sports franchise in one of the five major North American sports leagues (NFL, MLB, NBA, NHL, MLS) behind the New Haven-Hartford-Waterbury, CT Combined Statistical Area.
+However, the Virginia Beach-Chesapeake, VA-NC CSA is the largest CSA in the United States without a major professional sports franchise when including professional women's sports leagues, as the New Haven-Hartford-Waterbury, CT CSA has a WNBA team.

 Team sports

-Norfolk serves as home to two professional franchises, the Norfolk Tides of the International League and the Norfolk Admirals of the ECHL.
+Norfolk serves as home to two professional franchises, the Norfolk Tides baseball team of the International League and the Norfolk Admirals hockey team of the ECHL.
 The Tides play at Harbor Park, seating 12,067 and opened in 1993.
 The Admirals play at the Norfolk Scope arena, seating 8,725 or 13,800 festival seating, which opened in 1971.
 Hampton Roads was formerly home to the ABA Virginia Squires, alternating between Norfolk and Hampton, as well as Richmond and Roanoke.
 The Squires folded in 1976, after the league merged with the NBA.

 Lionsbridge FC competes in USL League Two, the top pre-professional men's soccer league in North America.
 The club began play in 2018 and was named USL League Two Franchise of the Year in 2019.
 They play home games on the campus of Christopher Newport University.
 The Peninsula Pilots play in the Coastal Plain League, a summer baseball league.
 The Pilots play in Hampton at War Memorial Stadium seating 5,125 and opened in 1948.

 On the collegiate level, four Division I programs—two on the Southside and two on the Peninsula—field teams in many sports, including football, basketball, and baseball; three currently play football in the second-tier FCS, while ODU recently moved up to the FBS football.
 The Southside boasts the Old Dominion Monarchs and the Norfolk State Spartans, both in Norfolk, while the Peninsula features the William & Mary Tribe in Williamsburg and Hampton Pirates in Hampton.
 W&M is a member of the Colonial Athletic Association.
 Norfolk State and Hampton, both historically black institutions, compete in the Mid-Eastern Athletic Conference and CAA respectively.
 ODU joined Conference USA, an FBS football conference, as a full FBS member in 2015.
 The area also has two Division III programs, one in each subregion—the Virginia Wesleyan Marlins on the border of Virginia Beach and Norfolk, and the Christopher Newport University Captains in Newport News.
 The Captains sponsor fourteen sports and currently compete in the USA South Athletic Conference, but will move to the Capital Athletic Conference in July 2013.